-Breast cancer stages range from 0-4.
-Each stage has different symptoms and treatment options.
+Breast cancer stages aim to describe how far cancer has progressed.
+The stage will affect the different symptoms and treatment options.

 The letters TNM mean the following: